Or, consider other cards for 50,000 more miles or points that transfer into United miles with additional flexibility for your everyday spending.

 Then you don’t have to decide anything since the card has no annual fee; you can keep using it or apply for something different to better complement the airline you’ll be flying more often.

 The Amex EveryDay card earns Membership Rewards points, which means you can transfer the points you earn to other airlines besides Delta, including Air Canada Aeroplan, British Airways, JetBlue, Air France / KLM, Virgin Atlantic, and more, so you can really hedge your bets.
 You also have the option of using your points to pay for all or part of tickets like cash, with 5,000 miles worth $50.
 That’s not an outstanding deal but it’s worth considering.

 Another bridge card option is the Starwood Preferred Guest American Express.
-This one does have an annual fee of $65, but it has an additional angle.
+This one does have an annual fee of $95 (waived first year), but it has an additional angle.
 The points it earns can be transferred to both Delta and American Airlines mile accounts, as well as over 20 other airlines.
 So if you’re not yet sure you want to leave Delta SkyMiles altogether you have the option to earn miles in a neutral currency and will have miles to bring to the table if you want to make the move to American Airlines.